Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Results and Discussion

-The lower panel of figure \ref{fig:Figure6} shows the temperature dependence of Nernst coefficient ($\nu$ = N/H, N = $E_y/|\nabla T_x|$) in the presence of magnetic field $\it{H}$ = 1 Tesla for PdTe$_2$, Cu$_{0.05}$PdTe$_2$, and Ag$_{0.05}$PdTe$_2$.
+The lower panel of figure \ref{fig:Figure6} shows $\it{T}$ dependence of Nernst coefficient ($\nu$ = N/$\it{\mu_0 H}$, N = $E_y/|\nabla T_x|$) in the presence of magnetic field $\it{\mu_0 H}$ = 1 Tesla for PdTe$_2$, Cu$_{0.05}$PdTe$_2$, and Ag$_{0.05}$PdTe$_2$.
 The room temperature values of $\nu$ for PdTe$_2$, Cu$_{0.05}$PdTe$_2$, and Ag$_{0.05}$PdTe$_2$ are $\sim$ -1.71 $\mu$V/K-Tesla, $\sim$ -1.79 $\mu$V/K-Tesla and $\sim$ -2.34 $\mu$V/K-Tesla respectively.
-It is observed that the values of $\nu$ does not changes much from PdTe$_2$ to Cu$_{0.05}$PdTe$_2$.
+It is observed that the values of $\nu$ does not change much from PdTe$_2$ to Cu$_{0.05}$PdTe$_2$.
 However, a distinct change in $\nu$ values is observed on Ag intercalation.
 The phonon drag minima for Nernst coefficient of three compounds PdTe$_2$, Cu$_{0.05}$PdTe$_2$, and Ag$_{0.05}$PdTe$_2$ occurs at 70 K, 63 K and 68 K respectively.
 The difference in phonon drag minima in \textit{S} and $\nu$ suggest that there is no contribution of longitudinal component in the Nernst values.
 The magnitude of both $\it{S}$ and $\nu$ at phonon drag minima increases in going from PdTe$_2$ to Cu$_{0.05}$PdTe$_2$ to Ag$_{0.05}$PdTe$_2$.
 In addition, a new peak is observed at $\sim{9}$ K in both $\it{S}$ and $\nu$ for the three compounds.
 Similar peak is observed for pure Bismuth for samples of different sizes at $\sim$ 3 K, which is attributed to phonon drag peak \cite{issi1979phonon}.
+Within the Boltzmann limit, in a single band picture, following expression relates the Nernst coefficient ($\nu$) with the Fermi temperature $\it{T_F}$ \cite{behnia2009nernst},